 Mylo comes with a 36V battery located behind the seat and is reported good for 15 miles (24 km) per charge, but an optional second battery extends ride distance up to 30 miles.
 Mylo carries two batteries on board and uses one at a time.
 Once you run out of one battery, you engage the fully charged battery by using a simple switch.
 Each battery provides 10-15 miles of range and charges in about 3 hours.

 A top speed of 18 mph (29 km/h) is reported possible from the 250W hub motor at the top level of three available drive modes.
 A tilting mechanism for the two wheels at the front offers improved stability in the turns.
-It has front and rear lighting for after hours commutes or to make riders more visible to other road users during daytime travels, and stopping power is provided by hydraulic disc braking.
+It has front and rear lighting for after hours commutes or to make riders more visible to other road users during daytime travels.
+Stopping power is provided by hydraulic disc braking.

-Mylo can be bought for US$1,495 from the company’s website.
+You can get the Mylo electric scooter for $1,495 from the company’s website.